Science

 • To share ideas in meetings and suggest ways to improve science at St Julie’s.

-• To link with Mrs McCahey, the subject leader
+• To link with Mrs Kernick and Mrs Mannion, the subject leaders

 • To help with the organisation of Science resources.